astroumd/PHYS265-spring24/github.md

 2. Update this repo with a **pull**, though on Desktop it's called **fetch**.
 Most often there is nothing.
    Look at the *History* tab
    on the top left when the latest file was modified/added.
+You can also view differences between successive versions of the files.

 3. Create your own new repo for Lab1, and create a README file.
-Suggested name is PHYS265-spring24-lab1, but feel free to pick any name.
+Suggested name is **PHYS265-spring24-lab1**, but feel free to pick any name.
    Set permissions (to be discussed if we are using private or public).